How to Apply for Thailand Visa?

 Step-by-Step Guide: Thailand Visa Application & Thailand Visa Exemption

-There are basically two types of tourist visa to enter Thailand – single entry and double entry.
-These tourist visas are available only for tourism purpose, not for any kind of work or business.
+There are basically two types of tourist visas to enter Thailand – single entry and double entry.
+These tourist visas are available only for tourism purposes, not for any kind of work or business.

 With a single entry visa, you can stay in the country for 60 days.
-You can extend it in the country for 1900 baht at Immigration office.
-The immigration officer is responsible for the extension and it can be from 7 to 30 days.
+You can extend it to the country for 1900 baht at the Immigration office.
+The immigration officer is responsible for the extension, and it can be from 7 to 30 days.

-After extension of your double entry tourist visa, you may visit the border to a neighboring country and walk back when you can get the next 60 days, which can be extended once more.
+After an extension of your double-entry tourist visa, you may visit the border to a neighboring country and walk back when you can get the next 60 days, which can be extended once more.

 55 nationalities who can obtain a tourist visa on arrival and can stay up to 30 days (Thailand visa exemption):